Live Chat

 How to adjust your office furniture for hybrid workforces

-Posted on 8th Oct 2019 in Open Office Furniture, Standing Desks
+Categories: Open Office Furniture, Standing Desks

 Owl Labs debuted the Meeting Owl in the summer of 2017.
 The device is a standalone smart speaker with a 360-degree camera on top.
 It integrates with Zoom, Skype and other videoconferencing services, and places the person speaking in a meeting front-and-center on everyone's screen.
 Mark Schnittman, chief technology officer for Owl Labs, told Venture Beat that the first edition of Meeting Owl is light on features because the company doesn't yet know what users want.
 But the data is trickling in quickly.